 The upcoming 2020 MPO Area Bike Plan highlights connecting bicycle routes, bike lanes and greenways throughout the counties, cities and towns of the MPO study area.
-These routes are depicted on Map X. These routes will be signed to alert cyclists and motorists of shared road usage while traveling on county roadways.
+These routes will be signed to alert cyclists and motorists of shared road usage while traveling on county roadways.
 The MPO will promote the use of Share the Road signs in efforts to alert motorists of the presence of bicyclists, thus encouraging and creating cooperative behavior, courtesy, and safety for both area cyclists and motorists.
 The use of Share the Road signs is an objective of the plan to enhance the existing bicycle and pedestrian programs by educating motorists and bicyclists on safe and effective ways to coexist - ultimately leading to a greater safe traveling environment for all.